weltoph/buk-tools/README.md

 defined via the `--arity=n` or `-a n` arguments.
-Also `--debug` or `-d` enters a debug mode which allows stepping through the program while allowing monitoring and altering the registers and the program counter, i.e. which command is executed in the next step.
+Also `--debug` or `-d` enters a debug mode which allows stepping through the program while allowing monitoring and altering the registers and the program counter, i.e. which command is executed in the next step (as it can be seen in the example below).